rjlmacfarlane/tinyapp/README.md

 ## Features

 - Shorten URLs.
-- Share this TinyURL to your friends with ease!
+- Share your TinyURLs to your friends with ease!
 - You made a typo in your URL when creating it?
 You can edit or delete it!

 ## Final Product